StrongSand94191/schoolnotes/Chem/Significant Figures.md

 # Significant Figures
 Aug 19

-Significant figures is the analysis of
+Significant figures is used to analyze a dataset of numbers for accuracy.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2OTkzMDY3NDhdfQ==
+eyJoaXN0b3J5IjpbLTQ4NTA5MTU3Nl19
 -->